 SF7 Secure messaging is always used to secure the communication with a CGA.
-For the TOE, SF7 Secure messaging is only used with an SCA if the SCA connected is able to perform secure messaging.
-If no secure messaging is used, the integrity and/or confidentiality of sensitive data is protected by the mandatory trusted environment.
+TOE SF7 Secure messaging is always used to secure the communication with an SCA.
 Additionally, secure messaging is used to secure communications in State Personalisation of SF1